zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 ## Overfitting Mitigation

-Overfitting was detected via divergence between training and validation loss
+Overfitting was observed when the training loss continued to decrease while the validation loss started to increase.

-Solutions:
+To address this issue, several techniques were applied:

-- early stopping
+- early stopping to prevent excessive training
-- validation monitoring
+- continuous monitoring of validation performance
-- learning rate adjustment
+- learning rate adjustment to stabilize training dynamics

 ---